Link Search Menu Expand Document

 Array Parameters (for the IN keyword)

-You can pass an array of values if you are using the IN keyword.
+Pass an array of values when using the IN keyword.

 using (var connection = new SqlConnection(connectionString))